Kipok/NeMo-Skills/docs/reproducing-results.md

 Here are the commands you can run to reproduce our evaluation numbers.
 The commands below are for Mistral-7B model as an example.
 They are identical for all models, except we use batch size of 16 for 34B+ model sizes.

+Note that this is not the most efficient configuration for running inference with these models.
+We refer you to the [TensoRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) documentation to learn how to make inference more efficient.

 1. Get the model from HuggingFace